 Woottens of Wenhaston Bearded Iris Open Days

-Woottens of Wenhaston Bearded Iris are open 26th May-10th June.
-Everyday 10am-4pm
+Woottens of Wenhaston Bearded Iris are open the last week in May until mid June.

 Entry is free and any donations made go to the NGS

 The opening times each year are weather dependent, for example a cold spring will mean the plants bloom later and a warm spring will encourage earlier flowering.
 Sadly severe rainfall and high winds can easily decimate our exposed fields but on majority of occasions we will still open the fields for those who have traveled to see them.

 When visiting the Iris Fields we ask customers to please adhere to the following practices: